davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 `surface_won_pct` | Percentage of matches won on current surface | 20 | \\(\frac{\sum{won\_match_{surface}}}{\sum{match\_count_{surface}}} \\)  |
 `minutes` | Average number of minutes per match | 3 |  \\(\frac{\sum{minutes}}{\sum{match\_count}} \\) |
 `hth_pct` | Percentage of head to head matches won | All previous | \\(\frac{hth\_wins}{hth\_matches} \\)  |
-[Feature Transformation Calculations]
+[Table 3.
+Feature Transformation Calculations]

 </center>

-Finally, all of the player statistics features were combined with player attributes (`age`, `rank`, `rank_points`, and `hand`); then the `hand` feature was transformed using one-hot encoding, resulting in three columns in its place (`hand_R`, `hand_L`, and `hand_U`).
+Finally, all of the player statistics features were combined with player attributes (`age`, `rank`, `rank_points`, and `hand`).
+Since XGBoost requires numerical features, the `hand` feature was transformed using one-hot encoding, resulting in three columns in its place (`hand_R`, `hand_L`, and `hand_U`).
 Next, the player 2 subset of these features was subtracted from the player 1 subset of these features, resulting in the difference between the statistics and attributes between each player based on pre-match information.
 This follows the same approach Sipko and Knottenbelt [][#Simko:2015] and Cornman et al. [][#Cornman:2017] followed, and was done to reduce dimensionality (effectively cutting the number of potential features in half) and to capture the individual advantages or disadvantages in each area.
 Since the goal of this effort is to correctly predict whether player 1 will win the match, after these datasets were subtracted, any `won_match` values of `-1` (indicating player 2 won) were changed to `0` to correctly reflect the desired binary target `won_match` variable, where `1` corresponds to a player 1 win and `0` corresponds to a player 1 loss.
 Lastly, these player comparison features were combined with match attributes (`surface`, `tourney_year`, `tourney_level`, and `best_of`), and `tourney_level` and `surface` were transformed using one-hot encoding.
-The resulting final set of features is provided below.
+The resulting final set of features is provided in Table 4.

 <center>